Antarctic Jobs...

 Parsons...

 is an addition to the Antarctic Support Contract consortium, supporting the McMurdo redevelopment as the general contractor for the McMurdo upgrade otherwise known as AIMS (Parsons press release and basic AIMS info).
 The project started ramping up in 2018-19, and for 2019-20 they hired more people for the project.
-Then, the pandemic mostly shut things down for a couple of years, but there are a number of jobs listed for the 2023-24 season.
+Then, the pandemic mostly shut things down for a couple of years, but there were a number of jobs listed for the 2023-24 season.
 Go here and click on "View Jobs" in the center of the page.
 Then, in the "Keywords" box, type "Antarctica" to see the job openings.
-As the McMurdo modernization, as of November 2023 they had several open positions.
+There are many jobs listed...obviously most are linked to their anticipation of winning the next Antarctic support contract.

 University of Texas Medical Branch (UTMB)

 Medical services...go to their "Center for Polar Medical Operations" home page...the "Job Opportunities" link in the left sidebar lists all of the Antarctic positions that they hire, with links to PDF job descriptions.
-The "apply now" link gives general information about the company, although the "PQ Info" page is password protected.
+The "apply now" link gives general information about the company.
 The "training/orientation" page provides some fairly detailed orientation info on the various stations...of interest to everyone, not just medical folks.
 To see the currently open Antarctic positions and apply for them, go here and type "Antarctica" in the keyword box.

 National Science Foundation

 has only a very few jobs specifically related to Antarctic operations as opposed to grant approval, science program management, and administration.
 Any of the USAP-related jobs VERY rarely become available.
 I subscribe to the NSF mailing list which sends me all NSF polar programs job opportunities as well as press releases, so I'll highlight significant job openings as appropriate.
 As a Federal agency, NSF uses the official government employment site USAJOBS.gov for many but not all positions.
-Here's the USAJOBS list of all NSF job openings (not just Polar Programs), which appears to be current as of 24 November 2023.
+Here's the USAJOBS list of all NSF job openings (not just Polar Programs), which appears to be current as of late October 2024.

 NOAA